CloudLabsAI-Azure/pbiworkshops/Data Factory in a Day/Exercise 2.md

     ![Output item name](./Media/get-child-items-output.png)

-1. Selct the **+ option** on the For each activity and then select **Copy data**.
+1. Select **+ option** on the For each activity and then select **Copy data**.
 This step will allow us to repeatedly execute the copy data activity for each item in the array.

     ![For each copy data](./Media/for-each-copy-data.png)